InPlusLab/DAppSCAN/README.md

 - SWCbytecode: the analysisi report of SWCs in the compiled bytecode.

 - solc-DApp: the code for compiling the source code into the bytecode in this repository.

+## Contact
+If you have any questions about our dataset, please contact sujzh3@mail2.sysu.edu.cn